Aitslab/Covid19/README.md

-This folder contains COVID-19-related dictionaries Collected from various sources and enhanced with added prefixes and suffixes.
+This folder contains COVID-19-related dictionaries collected from various sources and enhanced with added prefixes and suffixes.
 That can be used with the [EasyNER](https://github.com/Aitslab/EasyNER.git) pipeline.
-Please cite this article if you use dictionaries.
+Please cite the following article if you use dictionaries.

 ```bibtex
 @article{rashed2020english,